 Steiner’s suite (written score here) is clearly patched together from various melodies in the film Casablanca, including the Nazi drinking song “Die Wacht am Rhein” (Schneckenburger/Wilhelm, 1853); “La Marseillaise” (de Lisle, 1792); and, of course, “As Time Goes By” (Herman Hupfeld, 1931).
 And is that a little of Steiner’s own King Kong?
 The Warner Bros Pictures music theme at the beginning is entirely Steiner’s composition.

-I feel an aching, raging, unchaste tenderness for John when he conducts schmaltzy pieces like this which sort of makes up, as I say, for the times his wrongheaded musicianship annoys the hell out of me.
+I feel a raging, yearning, unchaste tenderness for John when he conducts schmaltzy pieces like this which sort of makes up, as I say, for the times his fatuous pronouncements annoy the hell out of me.

 Click here to get to John and the JWO.
 Once again, from the 2013 BBC Proms.

-Saw this first run in New York in 1976 with my boyfriend, who was another huge Brian De Palma fan.
+Saw this first run in New York in 1976 with my boyfriend, another huge Brian De Palma fan.
 The loopiest, nuttiest romance in all of moviedom.
-In fact I like this movie better than Vertigo, another nutzoid Bernard Herrmann-scored love story.
-This one’s much more sexually transgressive, always a sure-fire turn-on for me.
+In fact I like this movie better than Vertigo, another nutzoid Bernard Herrmann-scored love story–this one’s much more sexually transgressive, always a sure-fire turn-on for me.

-Here’s the giddily overwrought ending.
-If you haven’t seen Obsession it’s not going to make any sense, so just close your eyes and listen to Herrmann’s score, the next-to-last one he ever wrote before his death at the age of 64.
-It’s a masterpiece.
+Here‘s the giddily overwrought ending.
+If you haven’t seen Obsession it’s not going to make any sense, so just close your eyes and listen to Herrmann’s ravishing score, the next-to-last one he ever wrote before his death at the age of 64.